GrenManSK/mdown/README.md

 - Manga name will be automatically shortened when it exceeds 70 characters

 - Will start tutorial when you run first time, can be reset with `mdown app --reset`

+- App stores manga data in `dat.json` which is located in the same directory as the original application same as `resources.db` which contains data for application